Hello CUGC Community!

 Flash forward to 2018.
 I'm a Citrix CTA and I get to go to my first Citrix Synergy event!
 I was on cloud nine!
 When the opportunity came about to volunteer to lead the Lunch Table Tech Chats, which coincindentally allowed me to save some costs, I jumped on it.
 I was so excited to have an opportunity to help people solve technical challenges as well as meet the people I follow on Twitter.

-In April, my local group, along with Kansas City and Central Iowa, held our second annual CUGC XL Event (see the recap blog post and video here).
+In April, my local group, along with Kansas City and Central Iowa, held our second annual CUGC XL Event.
 I was asked if I'd be willing to share on-camera what I was most excited about for my upcoming trip to Citrix Synergy:

 The content team for CUGC also decided to do a series of short videos while at Synergy, and asked me to participate, since it was my first time attending, I'm a local leader, and a CTA.
 I knew this would push me out of my comfort zone a bit, but I agreed because I like to lean into things.

 I arrived on Sunday evening.
 Because of our community, I was able to coordinate a ride share from the airport to the convention center.
 My first interactions were with fellow CTA Donald Wong and CTP Program Coordinator Perrine Crampton.
 (Thanks Perrine for the ride!)
 This is going to sound lame to some, but I was mesmerized by the view in California, as sadly, this was my first visit to California.
 Where I come from, there isn't anything exciting except Husker Football!
 Go Big Red!
 California has palm trees and mountains!
 Mountains!
 It was beautiful.
 I've lived a sheltered life I guess.
 I digress now.